hoangsvit/eplus.dev/cm0urs149001g09jvb6m9ac6a.md

 For each time when you start the lab, you get different tasks and you need to perform it accordingly to learn the concept of the data lake.

 *   Ensure that any needed APIs (such as Dataplex API) are successfully enabled.

 *   Create all resources in the `us-east4` and `us-east4-c`, unless otherwise directed.

 Each task is described in detail below, good luck!

 ## **Task 1:** Create a Cloud Storage bucket

 1. Sign into the project as **User 1**

-2. Create a regional Cloud Storage bucket using the following bucket name:<mark>[PROJECT-ID]</mark>\-bucket and replace the PROJECT\_ID in the bucket name with the project ID provided at the left side of the lab instructions.
+2. Create a regional Cloud Storage bucket using the following bucket name:<mark class="bg-yellow-200 dark:bg-yellow-500/30">[PROJECT-ID]</mark>\-bucket and replace the PROJECT\_ID in the bucket name with the project ID provided at the left side of the lab instructions.

 3. Use the same bucket you have created in the above step to attach as an asset to the zone

 Click **Check my progress** to verify the objective.